How to Provide Effective Feedback for Call Center Agents

 - Follow Up: Whether you’ve shared a few comments with an agent en route to the water cooler or you’ve had a sit-down meeting behind closed doors, be sure you follow up with the person after you’ve shared your feedback.
 This will not only give you the chance to see if the person is making the changes necessary to improve their performance, but it will also demonstrate you care about how they’re progressing toward their goals.
 It will give you the opportunity to continue the conversation that needs to be ongoing between a coach and their team as well, and that truly makes feedback effective.

-To learn how the features our call center solutions have and the data they provide can help you deliver more effective feedback for your call center agents, contact EVS7 today.
+To learn about the features of our call center solutions and how the data they provide can help you deliver more effective feedback for your call center agents, contact EVS7 today.

 "headline": "How to Provide Effective Feedback for Call Center Agents",